PINTO0309/PINTO_model_zoo/457_YOLOv9-Wholebody17/README.md

 This model does not use facial features, but only whole-body features to estimate generation/gender.
 In other words, generation/gender can be estimated even when the body is turned backwards and the face cannot be seen at all.
 This model is transfer learning using YOLOv9-Wholebody15 weights.

+Because the MS-COCO image set contains very few images of children, the accuracy of child estimation is not sufficient.

 Don't be ruled by the curse of mAP.

 |input|output `Score threshold >= 0.35`|